OwenMur21/password-locker/README.md

 ### Known bugs

-The deleting a credential function and copying a credential function are not working yet, so they have been temporarily disabled.
+The copying a credential function is not working yet, so it has been temporarily disabled.

 ### Technologies used